lanceengland/quicksilver-core/README.md

 ## Overview

-This project is a client/service application called Quicksilver, a courier company.
-The application is for scheduling, cancelling, and tracking items for delivery.
+This is a portfolio project for a client/service application called Quicksilver, a [fictional](https://www.imdb.com/title/tt0091814/) courier company.
+The application is for scheduling, canceling, and tracking items for delivery.

 The main areas are seperate repositories:

 1. [quicksilver-backend](https://github.com/lanceengland/quicksilver-backend): An API and database for using the service
-2. quuicksilver-frontend: A sample client application that uses the API
+2. [quicksilver-frontend](https://github.com/lanceengland/quuicksilver-frontend): A sample client application that uses the API
 3. [quicksilver-core](https://github.com/lanceengland/quicksilver-core): Infrastructure as code (IaC) as Azure Bicep files for core resources to be created and then referenced, but not part of continuous delivery (CD).

 The initial tech will be: